Mayadip/Vendor-Performance-Analysis-Industry-Standard-Framework-/README.md

-# Vendor-Performance-Analysis-Industry-Standard-Framework-
+# 📦 Vendor Data Analysis — End-to-End Analytics Project
 Working on an End-to-end Vendor Data Analysis project featuring data ingestion, SQL-based processing,  EDA in Python, and final visualization in Power BI.
 This project follows a complete  real-world analytics workflow—from raw CSV files to insights and dashboard.

-# 📦 Vendor Data Analysis — End-to-End Analytics Project
 Data Ingestion • SQL Transformation • Python EDA • Power BI Dashboard

 This project demonstrates a complete end-to-end data analytics workflow using real vendor datasets.
-It covers everything from ingesting raw CSV files to generating final business insights through SQL, Python, and Power BI.
+It covers most of the things from ingesting raw CSV files to generating final business insights through SQL, Python, and Power BI.

 ---